Burwin/JsonCryption.Newtonsoft/README.md

 ```

 #### Usage
-Once configured, using Newtonsoft.Json.FLE is just a matter of decorating the properties/fields you wish to encrypt and the `EncryptAttribute` and serializing your C# objects as you normally would:
+Once configured, using JsonCryption.Newtonsoft is just a matter of decorating the properties/fields you wish to encrypt and the `EncryptAttribute` and serializing your C# objects as you normally would:
 ```
 class Foo
 {